Solar power in the United States: Selected list of plants

 The rapidly falling price of PV solar had led to several projects being abandoned or converted to PV technology.
 Blythe Solar Power Project converted to a PV project, Rice Solar Energy Project was put on indefinite hold, Palen Solar Project tried to convert to PV but its permits were denied, Hidden Hills Solar Project was suspended in 2013 and later canceled.
 No major CSP plants remain under construction in the United States.

 CSP capacity and generation

-Abengoa's 280 MWac of CSP project was brought online in the 3rd quarter and Genesis Solar's first phase of 125 MWac was brought online in the 4th quarter of 2013 bringing the total to 410 MWac for the year and 918 MWac total.
-Ivanpah is already completed during the first quarter of 2014 the current world's largest CSP power plant is 392 MWac and brings the total to 1310 MWac.
+In 2013, Abengoa's 280 MWac of CSP project was brought online in the 3rd quarter.
+Genesis Solar's first phase of 125 MWac was brought online in the 4th quarter of 2013, bringing the total to 410 MWac for the year and 918 MWac total.
+Ivanpah was completed during the first quarter of 2014.
+The world's largest CSP power plant is 392 MWac, and brings the total to 1,310 MWac.

 The 110 MWac Crescent Dunes project started commissioning during February.

 The 250 MWac Mojave solar, second phase 125 MWac Genesis Solar, and Tooele Army Depot Solar's 1.5 MWac power plant are all expected to come online in 2014.
 A total of around 9.5 GW of solar PV and CSP capacity is expected to come online in 2016, more than any other source.